Olumight10/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more on pointers, arrays and strings
+EVen more on pointers, arrays and strings